robmorgan/goheroes2/tools/README.md

 ## Extractor

-The extractor can extract game assets from AGG archives
+The extractor can extract game assets from Heroes 2 AGG archives

 ### Benchmark